-This is the process we used at MyHealthChecked, because it’s 99.9% accurate, so there’s less risk of false negatives – so less chance of accidentally spreading the virus.
+This is the process we use at MyHealthChecked, because it’s 99.9% accurate, so there’s less risk of false negatives, thus a less chance of accidentally spreading the virus.

 PCR testing usually starts by taking a swab that’s sent to a laboratory for processing and evaluation – which can take time.
 However, PCR tests are much more sensitive than other types of test, detecting right down to the most minute levels of virus presence, which is particularly useful in the earliest stages.

 An antigen test is a way of detecting the virus by looking at its proteins rather than genes.

 The antigen test works by looking for the proteins that are found on the surface of the COVID-19 virus in order to ascertain its presence.
 It is these proteins that are called ‘antigens’.